chenshanmugarajah/Advanced-Blog-Application/README.md

 # Sprints
 ## Sprint 1
-Prepare all the needed files for the project and be ready to begin coding
+- Prepare all the needed files for the project and be ready to begin coding

-=== DOD Refinement
++ DOD Refinement
-=== New classes
++ Make folder and seperate files for Entity classes to better adhere to **S**OLID principles

 ### Project Cards
 - Database Creation